spring-projects-2024/wiki-savvy-rag/README.md

 Wiki Savvy is a Retrieval Augmented LLM that can discuss any STEM-related topic through a chat interface, retrieving facts from the English Wikipedia and citing its sources.
 It was developed by Mattia Scardecchia, Dario Filatrella, Federico Zarantonello and Michele Palma as a project for a Natural Language Processing class at Bocconi University, in Spring 2024.

 We downloaded, filtered and cleaned the English Wikipedia (~100GB) and built a vector database of semantic embeddings based on all STEM articles, using the FAISS library for efficient retrieval of embeddings and SQLite for accessing text chunks from disk.
-We used QLoRA for efficient supervised finetuning of the open-source LLM `Qwen/Qwen1.5-0.5B-Chat` on a subset of the Yahoo Answers question answering dataset, retrieving documents with a frozen pre-trained `BAAI/bge-small-en-v1.5` embedder, and tracked progress on the MMLU benchmark.
+We used QLoRA for efficient supervised finetuning of [this](https://huggingface.co/Qwen/Qwen1.5-0.5B-Chat) open-source LLM on a subset of the Yahoo Answers question answering dataset, retrieving documents with [this](https://huggingface.co/BAAI/bge-small-en-v1.5) frozen pre-trained embedder, and tracking progress on the MMLU benchmark.

 Below you can see a simple demonstration of our chatbot through a Streamlit demo we developed. \